kbrubaker59/kbrubaker59.github.io/_posts/2010-03-10-The-Monitor.md

 ---
 layout: post
-title: The Monitor
+title: 'The Monitor'
 subtitle:
-artist: Titus Andronicus
+artist: 'Titus Andronicus'
-category: Post-Boy Band
+category: 'Post-Boy Band'
-record_label: XL Recordings
+record_label: 'XL Recordings'
-year_released: 2010
+year_released: '2010'
 purchase_date:
 purchase_amount:
 tracks:
-  - 01-A More Perfect Union
+  - '01-A More Perfect Union'
-  - 02-Titus Andronicus Forever
+  - '02-Titus Andronicus Forever'
-  - "03-No Future part Three: Escape from No Future"
+  - '03-No Future part Three: Escape from No Future'
-  - 04-Richard II
+  - '04-Richard II'
-  - 05-A Pot in Which to Piss
+  - '05-A Pot in Which to Piss'
-  - 06-Four Score and Seven
+  - '06-Four Score and Seven'
-  - "07-Theme from &ldquo;Cheers&rdquo;"
+  - '07-Theme from &ldquo;Cheers&rdquo;'
-  - 08-To Old Friends and New
+  - '08-To Old Friends and New'
-  - 09-...And Ever
+  - '09-...And Ever'
-  - 10-The Battle of Hampton Roads
+  - '10-The Battle of Hampton Roads'
 published: true
 ---